 Education and training

-To become a driller you usually need to complete a drilling operations or driller traineeship.
-These traineeships take 12 to 24 months to complete.
+To become a driller you usually need to undertake a traineeship in drilling operations (level 2 or level 4) or driller (level 3).
+The traineeships usually take between 12 and 24 months to complete.

 Apprenticeships and traineeships